AdobeDocs/experience-platform.en/help/query-service/ui/query-logs.md

 See the [UI overview](./overview.md), or the [Query Service API guide](../api/getting-started.md) to learn more about Query Service capabilities.

-See the [monitor queries document](../monitor-queries.md) to learn how to Query Service improves the visibility of scheduled query runs.
+See the [monitor queries document](../monitor-queries.md) to learn how Query Service improves the visibility of scheduled query runs.